Timothy G. Reagan

 Bio: Timothy Reagan is a professor of applied linguistics and foreign language education and former dean of the College of Education and Human Development at the University of Maine.
 He also holds the position of Research Fellow in the Department of South African Sign Language and Deaf Studies at the University of the Free State in Bloemfontein, South Africa.
 He has held a variety of senior faculty and administrative positions at institutions in the United States, South Africa and Kazakhstan, including at Gallaudet University, the University of Connecticut, Roger Williams University, Central Connecticut State University, the University of the Witwatersrand, and Nazarbayev University.
-Reagan serves as the series editor of the International Perspectives on Educational Policy, Research and Practice Series, published by Information Age Publishing, and has served as the editor-in-chief of the international journal Language Problems and Language Planning, and is the author of more than a dozen books and 150 refereed journal articles and book chapters, dealing with issues related to educational and applied linguistics, educational policy studies, educational reform, comparative education, and philosophy of education.
+Reagan serves as the series editor of the International Perspectives on Educational Policy, Research and Practice Series, published by Information Age Publishing, and has served as the editor-in-chief of the international journal Language Problems and Language Planning.
+He is the author of more than a dozen books and 150 refereed journal articles and book chapters, dealing with issues related to educational and applied linguistics, educational policy studies, educational reform, comparative education, and philosophy of education.
 His work has appeared in Arts and Humanities in Higher Education, Critical Inquiry in Language Studies, Educational Foundations, Educational Policy, Educational Theory, Foreign Language Annals, Harvard Educational Review, Journal of Language, Identity and Education, Language Policy, Language Problems and Language Planning, Multicultural Education, Semiotics, and Sign Language Studies.

 Ph.D. in Educational Policy Studies, 1982, University of Illinois (Champaign-Urbana)

 M.A. in Educational Policy Studies, 1980, University of Illinois (Champaign-Urbana)